Casey Murphy: North Carolina Courage

 On October 22, 2020, Murphy was traded to the North Carolina Courage along with $140,000 in allocation money in exchange for Crystal Dunn.
 She signed a two-year contract with the team before the season began.
 She started all but one match for the Courage in the 2021 season, keeping 11 clean sheets in 23 games.
 On November 7, 2021, she made a season-high 12 saves in a 1–0 loss to the Washington Spirit in the first round of the playoffs.

 Murphy balanced duties for club and country during the 2022 season.
 She was an unused substitute for Katelyn Rowland in the preseason NWSL Challenge Cup final on May 7, 2022, which the Courage won against the Washington Spirit.
 She recorded 6 clean sheets in 18 games in the regular season as North Carolina finished in seventh place, missing the playoffs.
 At the start of 2023, she signed a three-year extension with the Courage.
 On September 9, 2023, she helped North Carolina to a 2–0 victory over Racing Louisville in the Challenge Cup final.
 She started all but two games in the 2023 regular season, recording 9 clean sheets in 20 games as North Carolina rose to third in the standings.

 On September 8, 2024, Murphy saved Alex Morgan's penalty kick in the last game of Morgan's career, helping the Courage to a 4–1 away win against the San Diego Wave.
 Murphy played every minute of the 2024 season, completing her first iron woman season with the Courage as they placed fifth in the standings.

 Murphy became a free agent at the end of the 2025 season and did not re-sign with the Courage.
-It was reported in October 2025 that she had signed a contract with new National Women's Soccer League Expansion Team Boston Legacy FC, which will begin play in 2026.
+It was reported in October 2025 that she had signed a contract with new National Women's Soccer League expansion team Boston Legacy FC, which will begin play in 2026.

+Boston Legacy FC

+On December 15, 2025, Boston Legacy FC announced that they had signed Murphy through the 2029 season with a mutual option for 2030.